 Knowing David’s history, you might wonder at his words in this psalm.
 However, in life, not everything bad that happens to you will be the result of your own doing.
 Many times it will be because of others.
 Read again verses 6-9.
 Then too, this is the word of the Messiah!
 David was to be an example of godliness to all believers.
 How important it is that God gave us Jesus, who stood the test where David failed!

-How good is it that Jesus has done this!
-At the cross, at the cross, Jesus conquered death, crushed the head of the serpent, He won the victory!
+At the cross Jesus conquered death, crushed the head of the serpent, the devil.
+God won the victory!

 Thank You for Your steadfast love and faithfulness, and Your sovereign power, that we find our trust and hope grounded in.